Edge-Stable Equimatchable Graphs: Abstract

 \section{Abstract}

 A graph $G$ is \emph{equimatchable} if every maximal matching of $G$ has the same cardinality.
 We are interested in equimatchable graphs such that the removal of any edge from the graph preserves the equimatchability.
-We call an equimatchable graph $G$ \emph{edge-stable} if $G\setminus {e}$ is equimatchable for any $e \in E(G)$.
+We call an equimatchable graph $G$ \emph{edge-stable} if $G\setminus {e}$, that is the graph obtained by the removal of edge $e$ from $G$, is also equimatchable for any $e \in E(G)$.
 After noticing that edge-stable equimatchable graphs are either 2-connected factor-critical or bipartite, we characterize edge-stable equimatchable graphs.
 This characterization yields an $O(\min(n^{3.376}, n^{1.5}m))$ time recognition algorithm.
-We also define \emph{vertex-stable} equimatchable graphs and show that they admit a simpler characterization.
-Lastly, we introduce and shortly discuss the related notions of \emph{edge-critical} and \emph{vertex-critical} equimatchable graphs, pointing out the most interesting case in their characterization as an open question.
+Lastly, we introduce and shortly discuss the related notions of edge-critical, vertex-stable and vertex-critical equimatchable graphs.
+In particular, we emphasize the links between our work and the well-studied notion of shedding vertices, and point out some open questions.